TaskarCenterAtUW/TDEI-node-ms-core/README.md

 `metric`    : Any specific metric that needs to be recorded

 `request` : App HTTP request that needs to be logged (for response time, path, method and other information)

+Audit messages are logged using the `Core.getLogger().getAuditor()` method.
+This provides an instance of auditor which can perform the following operations

+`addRequest` : Adds request for auditing `updateRequst` : Updates a given request
+`addEvent` : Adds a specific event to the request (tree heirarchy) `updateEvent`: Updates the given audit event.
+The complete details are available at [Logger flow](https://dev.azure.com/TDEI-UW/TDEI/_git/internaldocs?path=/adr/logger-flow.md&_a=preview)

 Eg.
 ```typescript